-The Recovery Leadership Proficiency Certificate is open to all interested students.
-New students are normally required to take the College's placement test at their time of entry.
-Students who are identified as needing developmental course work must satisfactorily complete the appropriate English courses as part of the Certificate.
+This certificate is open to interested students.
+Students are required to satisfy placement at the time of admission.
+Students who are identified as needing developmental course work must satisfactorily complete the appropriate English and mathematics courses as part of the certificate when applicable.

-Successful completion of the program requires a grade of ÒCÓ or better in each of the courses listed.
+Successful completion of the program requires a "Câ€ù grade or better in each of the courses listed.